FurryColtin/DRAPort/README.md

-# DillyzThe1's Role API
+# DillyzThe1's Role API Port
-This adds a new API for simplistic roles in among us.
+This is a port of Dillyz's easy to use role api for Among Us.
-Permission for use is granted, as long as you credit me.
+Permission for use is granted, as long as you credit him.

 # Documentation
 https://github.com/DillyzThe1/DillyzRoleApi/blob/main/instructions/guide.md